Retail buyer

 Qualifications

-Relevant HNDs and foundation degrees may be accepted by some employers, particularly if a candidate has practical experience to offer.
+Relevant HNDs and foundation degrees may be accepted by some employers, particularly if you have practical experience as well.

-When applying for jobs find out as much as you can about the company and the products they sell as part of your interview preparation.
-Read trade journals, such as:
+When applying for jobs, find out as much as you can about the company and the products they sell as part of your interview preparation.
+You can read trade journals such as:

 - Drapers (fashion industry news)